varadan13/varadan13/README.md

 - How to ask great questions?

 Fun Fact
-- I listen to the same set of audiobooks while refactoring and doing light weight coding.
-It helps me put my mind into the deep work mode.
+- I listen to the same set of audiobooks it helps me put my mind into the deep work mode.

 <!--
 **varadan13/varadan13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.